 The average performance across all 10 spoofing attacks is illustrated in the final column of Table 5.
-The average error rate of 0.26% is significantly better than those reported in previous work.
+The average error rate of 0.360% is significantly better than those reported in previous work.
 The picture of generalisation is thus not straightforward.
-While performance for unknown attacks is worse than it is for known attacks, CQCC features nonetheless deliver the most consistent performance across the 10 different spoofing attacks in the ASV spoof database.
-Even if it must be acknowledge that the work reported in this paper was conducted postevaluation, to the authors' best knowledge, CQCC features give the best spoofing detection performance reported to date.
+While performance for unknown attacks is worse than it is for known attacks, CQCC features nonetheless deliver the most consistent performance across the 10 different spoofing attacks in the ASVspoof database.
+Even if it must be acknowledge that the work reported in this paper was conducted post-evaluation, to the authors' best knowledge, CQCC features give the best spoofing detection performance reported to date.

-7. Conclusions
+7 Conclusions

 This paper introduces a new feature for the automatic detection of spoofing attacks which can threaten the reliability of automatic speaker verification.
 The new feature is based upon the constant Q transform and is combined with traditional cepstral analysis.
-Termed constant Q cepstral coefficients (CQCCs), the new features provide a variable-resolution, time-frequency representation of the spectrum which captures detailed characteristics which are missed by more classical approaches to feature extraction.
+Termed constant Q cepstral coffficients (CFCCs), the new features provide a variable-resolution, time-frequency representation of the specunknown attacks, and total average.
+Standard deviation is provided as a measure of generalisation for unknown attacks.
+Results by the systems reviewed in Section 2 are included for comparison.
+Table 5: Performance (EER) of the best performing system, including individual results on each spoofing attack, average known and